splicemachine/ml-workflow/README.md

 ## Running Locally

 You can run ml-workflow locally using docker-compose.
+The docker-comopse
-The docker-comopse is set up, but missing a few fields that the user must provide in a <code>.env</code> file.<br>
+is set up, but missing a few fields that the user must provide
+in a <code>.env</code> file.
+There is a [.env.example](https://github.com/splicemachine/ml-workflow/blob/DBAAS-4947/.env.example) file you can copy to a .env file and edit accordingly.<br>

 The following fields <b>must</b> be provided:
 * DB_PASSWORD
 * ENVIRONMENT
-* * Available values for ENVIRONMENT include:
+  * Available values for ENVIRONMENT include:
-  *  * gcp
+     * gcp
      * aws
      * azure
      * default